 Jo Buyske, M.D.
-Associate Executive Director
+President & Chief Executive Officer

-Originally from New York City, she attended medical school at Columbia University and completed her general surgery residency at Massachusetts General Hospital in Boston.
+Originally from New Jersey, she attended medical school at Columbia University and completed her general surgery residency at Massachusetts General Hospital in Boston.
 She began her career at the Lahey Clinic in Burlington, Massachusetts, before coming to Philadelphia.

 Bruce A. Perler, M.D.
-Associate Executive Director for Vascular Surgery
+Vice President

 Dr. Perler has served as president of the Society for Vascular Surgery, Southern Association for Vascular Surgery, Eastern Vascular Society, and Chesapeake Vascular Society, and on the executive council of the Association of Program Directors in Vascular Surgery.
 He is co-editor of Rutherford's Vascular and Endovascular Surgery, 9th Edition and past senior editor of the Journal of Vascular Surgery.
 Dr. Perler is certified by the ABS in vascular surgery and previously in general surgery.